All Questions About PPL Training Costs

 At E-Flight Academy, you don't have to worry about that.
 Because you simply pay per lesson.
 And in one lesson, your flight time averages 0.85 flight hour.
 So you get a lot of real flight time during your flying lesson!

-Yes, that is possible!
-For clarity, this refers to extra hours in addition to the hours you already receive within the theory package.
+Yes, that's possible!
+To be clear, this concerns extra hours in addition to the hours you already receive within the theory package.

 Flying itself is cheaper.
 Our aircraft has a 22 kWh battery, and if you know the electricity price, you can calculate that a flight usually costs less than 10 euros in electricity.
 A conventional training aircraft will quickly cost three to five times more.